-Ceviche is a typical dish in some South American countries, particularly Peru.
+Ceviche is a dish eaten in several South American countries, particularly Peru.

-The term “ceviche” is believed to have come from the Quechua word “siwichi”, which means “soft or fresh fish”, although there are theories about its origins.
+The term ceviche is believed to have come from the Quechua word siwichi, which means soft or fresh fish, although there are a number of theories about the term’s origins.

 The acidity of the lemon juice “cooks” the raw fish or seafood.
 Although the classic recipe is prepared this way, not all ceviches are made using raw fish or seafood.

 A highly recommended, tasty and easy alternative is octopus ceviche.
-All ceviches call for quality products, which is why el Rey del Pulpo precooked octopus is just the right thing.
+All ceviches call for high-quality products, which is why el Rey del Pulpo precooked octopus is just the right thing for octopus ceviche.

-Octopus ceviche is a fresh, different and easy-to-prepare recipe.
-We’re sure that you’ll just love this recipe!
+This octopus ceviche is fun, fresh and easy to prepare.
+We’re sure that you’ll just love it!

 2 el Rey del Pulpo precooked chilled octopus tentacles